YSSF8/Xorio-Library/README.md

 # Xorio Library (1.7)

-This is a replacement of <a href="https://github.com/YSSF8/OnyxLibrary">Onyx library</a>.
+This is a replacement for <a href="https://github.com/YSSF8/OnyxLibrary">Onyx library</a>.
 We've stopped updating it for some reason.

 ### How to import
 #### HTML